xiaoxiae/videos/18-lopt/SCRIPT.md

 Taking $(0, 0)$ as an example, we see that two of the inequalities are tight, which means that the left side is equal to the right side (in this case because both $x_1$ and $x_2$ are 0).

 Now say we want to pivot from this vertex to an adjacent one.
-To perform the pivot, we first have to loosen one inequality (which determines the direction we move in) and tighten another (which determines how far we go).
+To perform this pivot, we first have to loosen one inequality (which determines the direction we move in) and tighten another (which determines how far we go).

 This is the crucial idea behind the simplex algorithm -- loosen one and tighten another, until we reach the optimum.

 In order to calculate which variables to loosen and which to tighten, we'll slightly modify our program to make the math easier.
-We'll introduce new variables for each inequality called slack variables, which act as the difference between the left and the right side, turning the inequalities into equalities.
+We'll introduce new variables for each inequality called slack variables, which act as the difference between the left and the right side, thus turning the inequalities into equalities.
 This means that a tight inequality before is the same as a variable being set to zero now -- as you see, since $s_1$ and $s_2$ are zero, the first and third equalities become tight.

 Feel free to pause here for a second and make sure that this transformation makes sense to you.